By definition, sub-atomic particles are "point particles" having zero dimensions.

-Protons and Neutrons — three-quark baryons that exist in the atom's nucleus — are each roughly of the same mass with the proton and the neutron about 1800 times bigger than an electron.
+Protons and Neutrons — three-quark baryons that exist in the atom's nucleus — are each roughly of the same mass.
 Within its nucleus one hydrogen proton rotates about 42 million times per second.

 The orbital speed of an atom's tiny electron is, relatively speaking, perhaps a bit over 2 million metres per second inside empty space, zooming no further in any one direction than 10,000 times the distance found in the diameter of the atom's nucleus.
 One hydrogen electron orbits 6,600 trillion times per second.
 At that smallness, and at that speed, it makes it impossible to predict an electron's placement, as opposed to its orbital, without freezing time.
 Click here re this "uncertainty" principle.
 Accordingly electrons appear at any given moment as waves, having size, shape and orientation.
 Their movement or "spin" is defined as having an upward or downward direction, creating a tiny magnetic field.